Swayamz-123/memorylane-time-capsule/readme.md

 Built by: Swayam
 A full-stack web developer passionate about scalable systems, meaningful UX, and AI-powered applications.
+## Instructions
+Difference between the locked and unlock time should be atleast 5 minuutes to let work cron properly.
+Like if date is 15:12:2025 and current time is 11:56 am then set Unlock time to 12:01 for the same date

 ## 📜 License
 This project is built for learning, demonstration, and hackathon purposes.